Order of operations: Programming languages

-(In Python, Ruby, PARI/GP and other popular languages, A & B == C is interpreted as (A & B) == C.)
+(In Python and Ruby A & B == C is interpreted as (A & B) == C.)

-Source-to-source compilers that compile to multiple languages need to explicitly deal with the issue of different order of operations across languages.
-Haxe for example standardizes the order and enforces it by inserting brackets where it is appropriate.
+Source-to-source compilers that compile to multiple languages need to explicitly deal with the issue of different orders of operations across languages.
+Haxe, for example, standardizes the order and enforces it by inserting brackets where it is appropriate.

-The accuracy of software developer knowledge about binary operator precedence has been found to closely follow their frequency of occurrence in source code.
+The accuracy of software developers' knowledge about binary operator precedence has been found to closely follow their frequency of occurrence in source code.

 History

 The order of operations emerged progressively over centuries.
 The rule that multiplication has precedence over addition was incorporated into the development of algebraic notation in the 1600s, since the distributive property implies this as a natural hierarchy.
 As recently as the 1920s, the historian of mathematics Florian Cajori identifies disagreement about whether multiplication should have precedence over division, or whether they should be treated equally.
 The term "order of operations" and the "PEMDAS/BEDMAS" mnemonics were formalized only in the late 19th or early 20th century, as demand for standardized textbooks grew.

-Ambiguity about issues such as whether implicit multiplication takes precedence over explicit multiplication and division in such expressions as a/2b, which could be interpreted as a/(2b) or (a/2) × b, imply that the conventions are not yet completely stable.
+Ambiguity about issues such as whether implicit multiplication takes precedence over explicit multiplication and division in such expressions as a/2b, which could be interpreted as a/(2b) or (a/2) × b, implies that the conventions are not yet completely stable.